-At the very bottom of the Google Sheets application user interface, we will notice the available worksheet tab(s).
+At the very bottom of the Google Sheets application user interface, we will notice the available sheet tab(s).
 At the moment we see there’s only one sheet named “Sheet1“.

 While the mouse is a great tool, there are some of us who like to use the keyboard shortcuts for their ease of use and speed.
 Below are the key combinations that let us toggle between the sheets.